ronjacodes/macro_forecasting/README.md

 ## Project Overview
 This project analyses Swiss export dynamics using Vector Autoregression (VAR) to forecast trade flows across key economic partners including Germany, China, Europe, and the Americas.
-Data spans January 2005 to January 2026.
+Data spans from January 2005 to January 2026.

 ## Data
 The `data/` folder is not tracked by Git (too large).